Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 Steady Interest Rate

 Most government bonds come with a pre-fixed rate of interest.
-While the interest on government bonds varies depending on the type, the interest accumulation is guaranteed.
+While the interest on government bonds varies depending on the type, the interest accumulation keeps on happening.
 Note that some exceptions exist in a few types of bonds, such as floating rate bonds or zero coupon bonds, where the interest may get reset or coupon payments may not be a feature, and the investors may get compensated with a discounted price.

 Regular Coupon Payments